Beyond-Better/bb/CONVENTIONS.md

 - Configuration files
 - Data formats (JSON, YAML, etc.)

 It supports vector embeddings for code and text chunks from local repositories, implements RAG (Retrieval-Augmented Generation) for LLM, and provides LLM tools for requesting access to files for review or edit.
-This makes `bbai` a powerful assistant for any text-based project, whether it's software development, content creation, or data analysis.
+This makes `bb` a powerful assistant for any text-based project, whether it's software development, content creation, or data analysis.

 ## Technology Stack
 - Runtime: Deno with TypeScript (strict mode)